 Tomb Raider is now entering it’s 25th year in our lives, yes Miss Lara Croft has been with us for almost a quarter of a century (25th October is the 25th Anniversary if you want to mark it in your calendars), I have friends that weren’t even alive when the first Tomb Raider released!
 In that time the series has undergone several changes from high difficulty methodical platforming adventure games of the original PlayStation, to a dark methodical platforming adventure game so broken it almost killed the franchise, to a smooth Prince of Persia style platforming adventure game with shite combat, to a Rambo style killing spree with light puzzling adventure game.
 The metamorphosis has been stark and the current iteration of Tomb Raider barely resembles the one’s released prior, though I would argue this isn’t necessarily a bad thing, the franchise has evolved to keep itself relevant in the tough AAA gaming machine and has largely retained it’s success and identity despite the changes.

 To me – and this might be a controversial statement – there hasn’t been a Tomb Raider game yet that has actually fulfilled it’s full potential.
 It’s a difficult series to truly define what “Tomb Raider” actually is: it depends on who you ask in the Tomb Raider fandom, everyone has very different ideas on what makes a Tomb Raider game.
-The hardcore fanbase are so fixated on the original games, they barely see the modern reboot games as Tomb Raider at all, they only see the Core Design games as the only ones worth playing.
+The hardcore fanbase are so fixated on the original games, they barely see the modern reboot games as Tomb Raider at all, they see the Core Design games as the only ones worth playing.
 I recently conducted a poll in 2 separate Tomb Raider fan pages asking the question “If Tomb Raider was to release a AAA game soon, what would you want it to be?”, the overwhelming winner of this poll in both forums was to have a Tomb Raider 2 remake, I also voted for this – but the issue is what do people want to see in a Tomb Raider 2 remake? – some would like to see a return of the methodical tank control platforming – basically everything lifted from the original game but with better and more modern graphics, others want a want a return to the Tomb Raider Legend style gameplay and some of us would like new and fresh platforming mixed with the 3rd person combat of the recent games, with the emphasis on puzzles firmly back in place – basically a Resident Evil 2 Remake wherein the identity of the game is still very much there but fully modernised to hold up to modern day gaming standards.
 But when I asked this same question on a non-Tomb Raider gaming forum the overwhelming majority wanted a sequel to Shadow of the Tomb Raider.
-Which to me just seems like Tomb Raider is stuck between trying to appease old fans that dedicate their time to keeping the franchise active Vs the more casual players that are actually the vast majority of current Tomb Raider players that are keeping the series going.
+Which to me just seems like Tomb Raider is stuck between trying to appease old fans that dedicate their time to keeping the franchise active Vs the more casual players that are actually the vast majority of current Tomb Raider players that are keeping the series alive.
 Tomb Raider is in a lose-lose situation with itself, it’s become too many things to too many audiences and may never appease all of them, but that’s not to say there hasn’t been some incredible games along the way.

 Crystal Dynamics first 3 Tomb Raider games certainly modernised Tomb Raider where it needed it, controls were now fluid and Lara moved like the gymnast she was portrayed to be, the platforming was fun to execute and their first game Tomb Raider Legend told a tightly written story – it was just all over a bit quickly.
 In fact the game only just started to get going before it ended.
 Another issue I had with Legend, Anniversary and Underworld was just how linear and easy the games were, where the original games never held your hand and gave very few hints as to how to conquer it’s genius but evil levels these games basically held your hand.
-Anniversary avoided this for the most part by being a remake of the original game, but one can’t help but feel like the game was still streamlined and any navigation and exploratory elements of the original game were mostly eradicated.
-Though these were still excellent games, they certainly didn’t hit anywhere near the highs of the original games and were all guilty of being far too easy with practically the same tired combat system the games had featured for 10 years (with minor adjustments).
+Anniversary avoided this better than the other 2 by being a remake of the original game, but one can’t help but feel like the game was still streamlined and any navigation and exploratory elements of the original game were mostly eradicated.
+Though these were still excellent games, they certainly didn’t hit anywhere near the highs of the original games and were all guilty of being far too easy with practically the same tired combat system the games had featured for 10 years.
 Add in the eras overuse of Quick Time Events and we we’re left with a game trilogy that was high quality but still sadly lacking many areas.

 Then reboot Lara came along and completely changed everything.
 The 2013 Tomb Raider sought to modernise everything about the series, from the gameplay, the look, the feel, the combat and even Lara herself.
 By and large I would say the three games in the reboot trilogy combine to make an excellent game series in their own right, but they are bogged down by the sheer fact that the much improved combat took centre stage (especially in the first game), which was often to the detriment of the other game elements that make Tomb Raider what it is.
-Puzzle solving in the 2013 and it’s sequel Rise were almost non-existent barring some genius side tombs and though Shadow rectified this somewhat it was such a poorly written story with a Lara so devoid of any fun or personality it really bought down the entire game despite some excellent advancements in some areas.
+Puzzle solving in the 2013 and it’s sequel Rise were almost non-existent barring some genius side tombs and though Shadow rectified this somewhat it was such a poorly written story with a Lara so devoid of any fun or personality it really bought down the entire game.
 In terms of level design, story and navigation I believe the 2013 game is the best of the bunch, but I believe Rise balanced it’s gameplay far better with an excellent mix of exploration, mythos, combat and platforming with a still serviceable story, only to be capped off disappointingly with Shadow.

 To me, none of these 12 mainline games fully nailed it, each game has an aspect that the other ones need to truly be the ultimate Tomb Raider game.
 My personal wish list would be to have a globe trotting adventure similar to Tomb Raider 2, with aspects of loneliness and isolation from the original Tomb Raider, a fun strong and care-free Lara Croft similar to the one seen in Tomb Raider Legend, large open areas with plenty of secrets and dead ends like the original games, a well-written and cohesive story suitable for a modern game, platforming that’s interesting, fluid and difficult and combat similar to that of the reboot games.
 This is what I think, but maybe the makers of Tomb Raider can fulfil the series potential by doing something completely new and dynamic with the series, crazier things have happened.
 As mentioned prior, it will be difficult for whoever makes the next Tomb Raider to please everyone, as opinions about Tomb Raider are too wide ranging – but I think the series can still make something special that will appease most fans of the series, while taking the series forward.